David-904905/Frontend/daytwentyeight/frontend/README.md

 - As soon as Judas took the bread, satan entered into him.
 What does this mean?

 - John Chapter 14, do not let your hearts be troubled, you believe in God, believe in me also.

+# Reflections on this mornings Bible Reading

+- Ezekiel 11:8 -> Ye have feared the sword, and I will bring a sword upon you, saith the LORD GOD.

+- What you fear the most will be used against you.
+What you fear will most likely come into fruition.

+- The fear of the LORD is the beginning of wisdom, if you fear the LORD, wisdom will come into fruition in your life.